vortext/esther/README.md

 2. [GBNF grammar](./resources/grammars/chat.gbnf) constraints ensure a valid JSON response that follows a chain-of-thought.
 3. Try to create a holistic design playground for new ideas.

-It goes a little bit far to write an [intro to LLMs](https://ig.ft.com/generative-ai/)... but long story short you can run these locally on modest hardware.
+It goes a little bit too far to write an [intro to LLMs](https://ig.ft.com/generative-ai/)... but long story short you can run these locally on modest hardware.
+Then you can ask the LLM to explain it to you, from your own machine.
-There are several implementations that support allow this but Esther uses the excellent [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
+There are several implementations that allow this but Esther uses the excellent [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
-One way of thinking about LLM is "given a wall of text, predict some new tokens" and this is certainly true.
-The chat bits of ChatGPT are mostly a facade around that basic idea.
+One way of thinking about what an LLM does is "given a wall of text, predict some new tokens" ... and that would be true.
+The chat bits of ChatGPT and-the-likes are mostly a facade around that basic idea.
 Esther is simply a different facade ... but done right it really is a magic trick (see [journal](./journal) entries for very personal interactions I had during the development process).
 One of the things that makes Esther subtly different is the fact that it (or her, I guess, weird) must output the following fields